-DECLASSIFIED IN FULL

-Authority: EO 13526

-Chief, Records & Declass Div, WHS
+DECLASSIFIED IN FULL Authority: EO 13526 Chief, Records & Declass Div, WHS policies that would restore U.S. reputation as a reliable supplier.
+The difficulty of this task cannot be overstated.

-Date: NOV 4 5 2047

 Non-hectoring, non-discriminatory and reasonably forthcoming arms transfer policies would be both a signal of concern for their security and a source of restraining influence.